 Many on the West Coast are just now discovering the immense attraction of Charleston, which has been named the nation’s top destination city for three years running.
 We decided to pack our bags and head east to see what all the fuss was about.
 From Los Angeles, Charleston is an easy 5 hours by air.
 When you arrive, you’ll be struck by the marked difference in culture and the welcome change of pace from “Life in the Fast Lane”.

 You’ve heard about Southern Charm, Southern Hospitality, Southern Comfort, and Southern Cookin’?
 Well, it all genuinely comes alive in Charleston.
 As we ventured out on our first day in this picturesque city we soon became accustomed to the polite nod of greeting and the smiling inquiry, “Welcome!
-Where y’all from?”
+Where Y’all from?”
 The people of Charleston are unflaggingly proud of their city and its heritage, and it shows.
-They love to share it with visitors like us, who’ve come to prowl about its historic sites, dine in its acclaimed restaurants and soak in all the ambience of this old Southern city which I’m told is properly pronounced “Chahhhl stun.”
+They love to share it with visitors like us, who’ve come to prowl about its historic sites, dine in its acclaimed restaurants and soak in all the ambiance of this old Southern city which I’m told is properly pronounced “Chahhhl stun.”

 So, what’s to love about Charleston?
 Let me count the ways: